 Help Stop Jordan Cove LNG and the Pacific Connector Pipeline

 For over a decade, the fossil fuel industry has targeted southern Oregon as the site for a fracked gas pipeline and liquefied natural gas (LNG) terminal.
 If built, this project would not only be the largest greenhouse gas polluter in the state, but would cause irrevocable damage to Oregon’s waterways and wildlife, endanger public safety, and threaten traditional tribal lands.
+See this animation about the project.

 The 232-mile Pacific Connector Pipeline would carry methane gas from the fracking fields of Canada and the Rockies, cut through private and public lands and cross 400 waterways.
 The fracked gas would be transported to the Jordan Cove LNG terminal, a new facility on the southern Oregon coast.
 From here, it would be super-cooled to turn it into a liquid, put on huge tankers, and sent to Asia.